121A.47 Exclusion and expulsion procedures.

 (f) inform the pupil and parent or guardian of the right to:

 (1) have a representative of the pupil's own choosing, including legal counsel, at the hearing.
-The district shall advise the pupil's parent or guardian that free or low-cost legal assistance may be available and that a legal assistance resource list is available from the Department of Education;
+The district shall advise the pupil's parent or guardian that free or low-cost legal assistance may be available and that a legal assistance resource list is available from the department of children, families, and learning;

 (2) examine the pupil's records before the hearing;